 I guess that #eql? must not lose its name, because too much Ruby code already calls or defines #eql?.

-#7 Updated by Yusuke Endoh over 2 years ago
+#7 Updated by Yusuke Endoh almost 3 years ago

 - Status changed from Assigned to Rejected